Epic Clinical Content Builder Training – Advanced CLN120 (Jul 1 - Dec 31, 2020)

 John Nelson, Epic Trainer

 Mark Phelan, Epic Trainer

 Tyler Powers, Epic Trainer

 Policy on Disclosure

-*The ACCME defines a commercial interest as any entity producing, marketing, re‐selling, or distributing health care goods or services consumed by, or used on, patients.
-The ACCME does not consider providers of clinical service directly to patients to be commercial interests.
+* Ineligible companies are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on, patients.
+The ACCME does not consider providers of clinical services directly to patients to be commercial interests.

 The University of Wisconsin provides equal opportunities in employment and programming, including Title IX requirements.
 The University of Wisconsin fully complies with the legal requirements of the ADA and the rules and regulations thereof.
-If any participant in this educational activity needs accommodations, please contact email@example.com.
+If any participant in this educational activity is in need of accommodations, please contact email@example.com.

 |In support of improving patient care, this activity has been planned and implemented by the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) and Epic.
 The University of Wisconsin–Madison ICEP is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.|